donpdonp/flaredb/readme.md

 The indexes can be destroyed and rebuilt using only the data object and the index definitions. idfxdb will build missing indexes at startup.

+## Indexes
+  let schema = {
+    'user': {
+      indexes: [
+        ['username', ['username'], { unique: true, lowercase: true }], ['email', ['email'], { unique: true, lowercase: true }] ]
+    }

+## Status
+This code is working inside the icecondor project's node server.
+It will be extracted into this repo and improved.

+## Roadmap
+* data object read/write configurable functions (currently fixed to json/filesystem)
+* in-project library or RPC mechanism - http, zeromq
+* adapt to node's levelup? not sure it supports the required attributes that lmdb has